open-wallstreet/go-avanza/README.md

 ### Known issues

 - GetMarketData response does not have correct interface mapping due to not being able to seen a response with data in it yet.
+- Most streaming data has not been mapped to correct structs due to not being able to test responses due to Avanza being down for maintenance during development